Sue9104/web-manual/interface/reviewer-review-management.md

 ## History

-Translation reviewed by you are listed here.
+Translations reviewed by you are listed here.

 > Please see [translation status](../glossary.md#translation-status) for description of status.